My personal history:

 After eight years of commercial flying, I finally realized that my dream of being an airline pilot was not going to happen.
 What I really wanted was to have my own business.
 I started my own paper processing distributorship and have never looked back.
 We are celebrating twenty-nine successful years in business this year.

-During my twenty-nine years in business I have developed many ties to our community.
+During my thirty-one years in business I have developed many ties to our community.
 We have been active in our church and community.
 We have been involved in helping others through our involvement in service clubs.

 All during my various careers, my wife continued to be a full time school teacher and department chairman.
 She finally retired after 37 years in education.
 I continue to own my business, but it is run by my employees.
 We have reared two fine children and have been blessed with three grandsons and two granddaughters.
 Life is wonderful.